vinodkraman/vinodkraman.github.io/_pages/about.md

 2.  <b><a href="https://arxiv.org/abs/2307.03816" style="color: black;text-decoration: none">A Combinatorial Characterization of Supervised Online Learnability</a></b>
     with <a href="https://unique-subedi.github.io" style="color: black;">Unique Subedi</a>, <a href="https://ambujtewari.github.io" style="color: black;">Ambuj Tewari</a>
     _Preprint_, 2024

-Some works on smoothed online classification and transductive online learning are coming soon :)

 # In Submission
 ---